 Talk About Your Extracurriculars and Other Interests

 Scholarship committees look for well-rounded, involved students with various interests and abilities.
-Highlight clubs and organizations, such as academic clubs, athletics, fraternities or sororities, or political and media clubs, you were involved with as an undergrad.
+Highlight clubs and organizations you were involved with as an undergrad — such as academic clubs, athletics, fraternities or sororities, or political and media clubs.
 Share information about your interests within your community, like community service or religious or spiritual organizations you’re involved in.
 Some scholarship applications even allow you to tell them about your other interests, like your hobbies.
 All this shows the application committee how you’ve stepped into leadership roles, dedicated your time, and used your talents and interests.

 Make Your Essay Shine